Rob-Rychs/quest-submission/beginner-cadence-course.md

 -Resource Oriented Programming: This is by far the most important, Cadence at its core uses things called Resources, and they define pretty much everything we do on Flow.
 Everything is a resource.

+2. -Q: In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)?

-2. Ease of adoption, best practices, clearly solving existing issues because of Cadence’s ‘Safety and Security’ pillar that, developers can focus solely on building their contract without having to worry about there being any security exploits in their contracts.
+Ease of adoption, best practices, clearly solving existing issues because of Cadence’s ‘Safety and Security’ pillar that, developers can focus solely on building their contract without having to worry about there being any security exploits in their contracts.
 5 pillars are useful because they make life easier for both users and developers.
 Developers can easily transition to it due to its similarity with other programming languages, and it's easy to debug.
 Users on the other hand can easily read the code because of it's clarity if they're checking the safety of a Contract.

 ## Chapter 2 Day 1